mike182uk/magento-dev-vagrant-chef-solo/README.md

 vagrant up
 ```

-Install composer dependencies:
+Install composer dependencies (from the VM or host if you have composer installed globally):

 ```bash
 composer install --prefer-dist
 ```

-Install Magento CE 1.8.1.0 + sample data (make sure you modify the installation settings to suit in `.n98-magerun.yaml` before running this!)
+Install Magento CE 1.8.1.0 + sample data (make sure you modify the installation settings to suit in `.n98-magerun.yaml` before running this)

 ```bash
 vagrant ssh -c "~/install-magento.sh"